ideacatlab/laravel-cookie-consent-enhanced/README.md

 ### Configuration Details

-Upon publishing the configuration file, you'll find a file named `cookie-consent.php` in the `config` directory.
+Upon publishing the configuration file, you'll find a file named `cookie-consent-enhanced.php` in the `config` directory.
 Here's an overview of the configuration options:

 ```php
 return [